cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

-We face a deluge of data scientists need to deal with in many different disciplines today.
+We face a deluge of data today scientists need to deal with in many different disciplines.
 While there are already good solutions to some parts of the data life cycle the applicability of the solutions to certain scientific domains often varies.
-Especially research domains with high degree of interdisciplinary interactions and heterogeneity in methods and data in general like ecology face problems in dealing with some valuable concepts like ontologies that potentially can be used to improve or automate some of the most common tasks in analyses like finding relevant data, cleaning and merging of datasets.
+Especially research domains with high degree of interdisciplinary interactions and heterogeneity in methods and data like ecology face problems in dealing with valuable concepts like ontologies that potentially can be used to improve or automate some of the most common tasks in analyses like finding relevant data, cleaning and merging of datasets.
 We here introduce the `rbefata` package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
-We show the use of the package in combination with the portal using an example workflow that integrates three datasets from the BEF-China experiment representing an analysis that has been published already.
-We discuss the combination of the R package `rbefdata` and the data portal in the context of state of the art data management as well as we give an outlook on upcoming features that will bring semantical features like smart merges based on an ontology we created.
+We show the use of the package in combination with the data portal using an example workflow that integrates two datasets from the BEF-China experiment representing an analysis that has been published already.
+We discuss the combination of the R package `rbefdata` and the data portal in the context of state of the art data management as well as we give an outlook on upcoming features that bring semantical tool that will enable smart merges and finding of data based on an ontology we created.

 ## Introduction

-With a growing awareness on value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years (e.g. diversity workbench, `BEFdata`).
-Many specialized solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing long term or remote sensing projects.
+With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`).
+Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing long term or remote sensing projects.
 An ongoing trend in that context is the development of integrative databases or data portals.
 They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place.
 These data management portals in fact offer a solution to to one of the most pressing problems that we face with our valuable data today, their lost.

-Another big problem, especially in terms of reuse of available data, is the general understanding of datasets.
+With a growing global data pool there is a also a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
+A problem here is the general understanding of datasets.
 Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author itself after some time has passed.
 It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
 To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe its data.
 The Ecological Metadata Language is only one example for that.
-While this theoretically solves the problem with not well described datasets it is still hard to make people use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).
+While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).

 While well described data can help a lot in understanding datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite yourself and Karin? or xxx).
-It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before the smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
+It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters (cite the workflow paper of Karin and me).
 This preparation steps not only are time and labour intensive but also potentially error prone, especially as the complexity of analyses grows.

-Ontologies, formal representations of knowledge, potentially offer a sophisticated tool to deal with that step of data preparation (cite supporting ecology as data intensive science).
+Ontologies, as formal representations of knowledge, potentially offer a sophisticated tool to deal with that step of data preparation (cite supporting ecology as data intensive science).
 While they are already used in some research domains like genetics (cite xxx, eg. http://www.geneontology.org/), other domains face more problems using it (cite xxx, morpho team announced semantic tagging but the plug-in did not appear anywhere).
+The application of ontologies in ecology is discussed controversially (cite xxx) and it is argued that they can be a huge benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a highly complex research domains (cite xxx).

-For example in ecology, that has grown into a very collaborative, interdisciplinary and data intensive science over the last decade, to address questions on a greater temporal and spatial scale (e.g michener et al 2012).
-The data here is mainly provided by small scale studies spread all over the world (e.g heidorn2009 shedding light on the dark) but also through bigger long term projects like LTER (cite xxx), BEF-China (cite xxx), governmental projects and local initiatives (cite xxx).
-This in fact results in a wild growing, complex and heterogeneous data landscape that we need to deal with.
-The application of ontologies in ecology is thus discussed controversially (cite xxx) and it is argued that they can be a benefit, but it is hard to set up a sophisticated ontology covering all necessary terms and relation of a that complex research domain like ecology (cite xxx).
+For example ecology, which has grown into a very collaborative, interdisciplinary and data intensive science over the last decade, to address questions on a greater temporal and spatial scale (e.g michener et al 2012).
+The data here is mainly provided by small scale studies spread all over the world (e.g heidorn2009 shedding light on the dark) but also through bigger long term projects like LTER (cite xxx), BEF-China (cite xxx), governmental projects and local initiatives (cite xxx) and private persons.
+This in fact results in a wild growing, complex and heterogeneous data landscape that an ontology would need to capture to be usable.

-With growing global data pool there is a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
-We here introduce the R package `rbefdata` that in combination with the `BEFdata` data management platform exactly deals with that.
-We showcase the functionality of the package available with version 0.3.5 creating a workflow that integrates two datasets using an analysis that has been published already and discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible, to help researchers to deal with the future challenges in handling complex and heterogeneous data.
+We here introduce the R package `rbefdata` that in combination with the `BEFdata` data management platform deals with finding, analysing, reusing of data.
+We showcase the functionality of the package available with version `0.3.5` creating a workflow which integrates two datasets and reconstructs one facet of an analysis that has been published already.
+We discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible, to help researchers to deal with the future challenges in handling complex and heterogeneous data.